SABRE Awards Asia-Pacific FAQs

 Q: How much does it cost to enter?

-Entries submitted after June 19 but before the late deadline should also include a $75 late fee.
+Entries submitted after May 19 but before the late deadline also includes a $75 late fee.

 Q: What are the deadlines?